csacsi/aboutMe/README.md

 ## Professional Summary

-Passionate product developer with extensive experience building innovative apps and digital solutions.
-I began as an iOS developer, contributing to many mobile products before co-founding a product studio, where I led teams, managed projects, and worked directly with clients to turn ideas into market-ready products.
-My expertise spans mobile and full-stack architecture, project management, and translating customer needs into actionable tech decisions.
-As co-founder of MindOne, I focused on AI agent workflows and vibecoding, leveraging the latest technologies.
-I believe coding with AI and vibecoding lets us focus on what we want to achieve, not just how to build it.
-As these tools evolve, they’ll cut boilerplate and let us create faster, shifting product development toward pure creativity and intent.
+**I'm a passionate product developer with extensive experience building innovative apps and digital solutions.** I began as an iOS developer, contributing to many mobile products before co-founding a product studio, where I led teams, managed projects, and worked directly with clients to turn ideas into market-ready products.

+**My expertise spans mobile and full-stack architecture, project management, and translating customer needs into actionable tech decisions.** As co-founder of MindOne, I focused on AI agent workflows and vibecoding, leveraging the latest technologies to push boundaries.

+**I believe coding with AI and vibecoding lets us focus on what we want to achieve, not just how to build it.** As these tools evolve, they'll cut boilerplate and let us create faster, shifting product development toward pure creativity and intent.
 I thrive at the intersection of AI, mobile, and user experience, and love creating apps as fast as possible.

 ---